-34 4.12 SOCIOECONOMIC RESOURCES
+4.12 SOCIOECONOMIC RESOURCES

-37 No significant impacts on socioeconomic resources have been identified that would 38 result from implementation of the Preferred Alternative.
+No significant impacts on socioeconomic resources have been identified that would result from implementation of the Preferred Alternative.
 Under the Preferred Alternative, up to 16 F16 aircraft, including two backup aircraft, would be transferred to Nellis AFB.
-39 Personnel at Nellis AFB would increase by 293, and four MILCON facilities would be 40 41 constructed on-base.
-Construction of the four MILCON facilities, which would be 42 funded in FY19 and FY20, would result in additional investment of an estimated \$81 million on Nellis AFB.
-Temporary modular facilities would be brought in to provide 43 44 interim space for operations before the MILCON facilities are completed.
-Utilizing the sorties as part of the CAS training mission, approximately 300 (11 percent) of which would be flown at night.
+Personnel at Nellis AFB would increase by 293, and four MILCON facilities would be constructed on-base.
+Construction of the four MILCON facilities, which would be funded in FY19 and FY20, would result in additional investment of an estimated \$81 million on Nellis AFB.
+Temporary modular facilities would be brought in to provide interim space for operations before the MILCON facilities are completed.
+Utilizing the temporary facilities, operations would be expected to begin at Nellis AFB in late 2017.
+When fully operational, the TASS would be expected to fly approximately 2,700 annual sorties as part of the CAS training mission, approximately 300 (11 percent) of which would be flown at night.